 In our science fiction and fantasy themed issue ‘High Priestess of British Steampunk’ Liesel Schwarz reveals her path to publication, while self-published fantasy author Ben Galley reveals how he became a successful ‘authorpreneur’.
 This issue also features Matthew de Abaitua, Keith Mansfield, Alastair Horne, Anna Lewis, Nelle Andrew, Tom Evans and Suzanne Collier.

 Romantic fiction authors share their tips in issue 4.
-The PDF edition is FREE to…
+Issue 4 is available as a…

 November can mean only one thing: it’s NaNoWriMo time!